Real-Time Streamable Generative Speech Restoration with Flow Matching: Methods

 \subsection{DNN architecture}

 We design a custom frame-causal CNN without strided convolutions, as a modified variant of the NCSN++ architecture \cite{song2021scorebased}.
-NCSN++ is a non-causal 2D U-Net architecture with multiple residual blocks per level, a progressive down/upsampling path, as well as non-causal attention layers. \cite{richter2023speech} provides a detailed description of the specific NCSN++ configuration often used for \ac{se}.
-As in \cite{richter2023speech}, our DNN receives the audio signal in the form of a complex-valued STFT (a 2D time-frequency signal), with the real and imaginary parts mapped to two real-valued \ac{dnn} input/output channels.
+NCSN++ is a non-causal 2D U-Net architecture with multiple residual blocks per level, a progressive down/upsampling path, as well as non-causal attention layers.
+For a detailed description and illustration of the specific NCSN++ configuration we build upon, we refer the reader to SGMSE+ \cite{richter2023speech}.
+As in \cite{richter2023speech}, our DNN receives the audio signal as a complex-valued STFT (a 2D time-frequency signal), with the real and imaginary parts mapped to two real-valued \ac{dnn} input/output channels.
 We perform the following modifications and simplifications: \begin{enumerate} \item We perform down- and upsampling only along frequency, never along time.
 To increase time context, we replace time-strided with time-dilated causal convolutions (dilation of 2). \item We keep the FIR filters for anti-aliased down- and upsampling \cite{song2021scorebased} along frequency, but remove the FIR filtering along time. \item We remove all attention layers.
-It is possible to include causal attention layers, but we do not follow this here for simplicity. \item We replace the original GroupNorm \cite{wu2018group} with a custom sub-band grouped BatchNorm (\emph{SGBatchNorm}), inspired by \cite{chang2021subspectral}.
+It is in principle possible to include causal attention layers while staying streaming-capable by using causal attention with a fixed-size window for constant runtime and memory complexity, but for simplicity, our main models do not use attention.
+We briefly investigate adding such a layer in our ablation study, see \cref{sec:ablation-study}. \item We replace the original GroupNorm \cite{wu2018group} with a custom sub-band grouped BatchNorm (\emph{SGBatchNorm}), inspired by \cite{chang2021subspectral}.
 SGBatchNorm performs joint grouping along channels and frequencies and normalizes each group.
 We use four frequency groups, and the channel grouping of NCSN++ \cite{song2021scorebased}.
 Prior work \cite{richter2024causal} used time-cumulative group normalization, which determines statistics frame-by-frame as a time-varying IIR filter.
 In contrast, SGBatchNorm determines running-average batch statistics during training which are frozen and thus time-invariant during inference. \item In contrast to \cite{richter2024causal}, we keep the progressive input down/upsampling paths \cite{song2021scorebased}, by simply using causal convolutions and the SGBatchNorm described above. \item We remove an extra residual block on each level on the upward path, which was used to process a skip connection from the \emph{input} of each corresponding block on the downward path.
 We only keep the skip connection from the \emph{output} of the corresponding downward block. \item To fuse skip connections, we always employ addition, while NCSN++ \cite{song2021scorebased} used addition on the downward and channel concatenation on the upward path.
-Our proposed addition significantly reduces the number of features on the upward path. \item We do not use an exponential moving average (EMA) of the weights, since we found our models to perform well without it. \end{enumerate}
+Our proposed addition significantly reduces the number of features on the upward path. \item We do not use an exponential moving average (EMA) of the weights, since we found our models to perform well without it. \end{enumerate} All modifications described above are implemented in the DNN architecture we make available in our public codebase.
+Further details on engineering-level optimizations of our models towards real-time inference can be found in \crefnobox{sec:model-impl-and-optimizations} of the supplementary material.